ipfs/js-ipfs/packages/ipfs/docs/MODULE.md

 # IPFS Module <!-- omit in toc -->

-Use the IPFS Module as a dependency of a project to spawn in process instances of IPFS in node.js, the browser, electron, etc.
+Use the IPFS module as a dependency of your project to spawn in process instances of IPFS in node.js, the browser, electron, etc.

 ## Table of contents <!-- omit in toc -->